hydroper-jet/lang/spec/1.0/source/src/metadata/reserved-metadata.md

 ## Literal

 The `Literal` meta-data is reserved at the `class` definition.
 It is used for indicating that the class can be initialized through an object initializer.

-## Metadata

-The `Metadata` meta-data is used for defining plain meta-data, as described in the [Plain meta-data](plain-metadata.md) section.

 ## Number